jenguin777/liri-node-app/README.md

 # LIRI - a Language Interpretation and Recognation Interface
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
-LIRI is a command line Node app that takes in parameters and gives you back data.
+LIRI is a command line Node app that takes in parameters and gives you back data from the Twitter, Spotify, and OMDB APIs.

 liri.js can take in one of the following commands: